Muriel Gray: Writing

-Business interests
+Production company

-Gray started her own production company in 1989, originally named Gallus Besom (besom being a Scots or Northern English term of contempt for a surly or purposely awkward woman and gallus bold or cheeky in Scots), then renamed to Ideal World in 1993.
+Gray started her own production company in 1989, originally named Gallus Besom (besom being a Scots or Northern English term of contempt for a surly or purposely awkward woman and gallus bold or cheeky in Scots), then renamed Ideal World in 1993.
 It merged in 2004 with Wark Clements, the company co-owned by Kirsty Wark and her husband Alan Clements, to form IWC Media.
 The partners then sold the new company in 2005 to media company RDF Media for an estimated £12 million.